MicrosoftDocs/microsoft-365-community/Community/working-with-modern-clientside-pages-using-pnp-powershell.md

 ![pnp](media/working-with-modern-clientside-pages-using-pnp-powershell/pnp02.png)

-Based on the output above, running the below code will give us the properties of the "Document library" webpart on the page, and it' linked by default to the default document library.
+Based on the output above, running the below code will give us the properties of the "Document library" webpart on the page, and you can see that it's linked by default to the default document library.

     $page = Get-PnPClientSidePage -Identity Home.aspx
     $webpart = $page.Controls | ? {$_.InstanceId -eq "416a4c58-61fc-4166-aa19-1099fad50545"}